 GM Moves to Resolve Remaining Lawsuits

-After opening up its checkbook in 2015, GM is fighting the 235 remaining injury and death claims consolidated in New York Federal District Court.
-In four out of six scheduled bellwether trials heard so far in 2016 GM has prevailed in 3 and confidentially settled another.
-The fifth and six bellwether trials are scheduled for September and November/December 2016.
+After opening up its checkbook in 2015, GM is fighting the 234 remaining injury and death claims consolidated in New York Federal District Court.
+In the six bellwether trials that took place in 2016, GM prevailed in three and confidentially settled the other three.

-While GM has already set aside more than $1 billion to settle ignition switch injury and death cases, it may not be too late to file a claim.
-Find out your legal options by submitting a free claim evaluation form.
+While GM has already agreed to pay $2 billion to settle ignition switch injury and death cases and penalties, it may not be too late to file a claim.
+Contact us to learn your legal options and find out if you may be owed money.